luloxi/PunkSociety/README.md

 # Roadmap

+- To see current development tasks and other info about the project, [see here](https://lulox.notion.site/DARTE-3458ad216e8c40a9b4489fe026146552?pvs=74)

 ## Phase 1 ✅

 - **Integrate GraphQL to index NFTs** and save RPC calls (Reference: [Bootstrap a Full Stack Modern dapp using the Scaffold-ETH CLI and Subgraph Extension](https://siddhantk08.hashnode.dev/bootstrap-a-full-stack-modern-dapp-using-the-scaffold-eth-cli-and-subgraph-extension))